Shafzilla/OOP-Java-MachineLearning/Readme.md

 The project is structured into the following main classes:

 *   **`GUI`**:
-    *   Provides the main interactive window using Java Swing.
+    *   Provides the main interactive window using Java Swing JFrame.
-    *   Contains `JComboBox` elements for user input (features and label).
+    *   Contains `JComboBox` elements for user input (feature and label values)
     *   Includes buttons ("Predict", "Train", "Save") to trigger core actions.
     *   Displays model accuracy after training.
-    *   Uses `JOptionPane` for feedback messages (predictions, confirmations, errors).
+    *   Uses `JOptionPane` for feedback messages
-    *   Handles button click events to orchestrate the application's workflow.
+    *   Handles button click events

 *   **`CSVFileProcessor`**:
     *   Handles reading and parsing the input `application_data.csv` file.
-    *   Extracts the header row for feature names.
     *   Parses data rows into an `ArrayList<Map<String, String>>` structure.
     *   Generates and stores all 16 possible permutations of the four input features.
     *   Provides methods for other classes to access the loaded data, features, and permutations.

 *   **`Prediction`**:
-    *   Analyzes the *entire* dataset loaded via `CSVFileProcessor`.
+    *   Analyzes the entire dataset loaded via `CSVFileProcessor`.
     *   Calculates a frequency table (`frequencyOutcomes`) counting "Yes"/"No" outcomes for each input permutation across all data.
     *   Generates probability rules (`permRulesPercentage`) based on the full dataset frequencies.
     *   Provides these rules to the `GUI` for making predictions.